-Before issuing work permits, work visas, licenses, or enrolling in a local university or college, most foreign countries will require that your educational documents be legally authenticated before they will be accepted in that jurisdiction.
+Before issuing work permits, work visas, licenses, or enrolling in a local university or college, most foreign countries will require that your education documents be legally authenticated before they will be accepted in their jurisdiction.

-Educational documents from USILACS can be authenticated by the state in which our offices are located, the United States State Department, and then the embassy or consulate from the country you plan to use your degree in.
-If you are planning to use your educational documents outside the United States, we highly recommended that you legally authenticate your educational documents.
+Educational documents from USILACS can be authenticated by the state in which our offices are located, the United States State Department, and thereafter at the embassy or consulate from the country you plan to use your degree in.
+If you are planning to use your education documents outside the United States, we highly recommended that you legally authenticate them.

-There are two processes USILACS uses to authenticate your educational documents.
-Which method we use is based upon the country you plan to use your documents in, and whether or not, that country is a member of the Hague Apostille Convention.
+There are two processes USILACS uses to authenticate your education documents.
+Which method we use is based upon the country you plan to use your documents in, and whether or not, that country is a member of the Hague Apostille Convention..

-If the country where you plan to use your documents is a member of the Hague Apostille Convention, USILACS will print color copies of your documents, have them notarized, and the Secretary of State in which our offices are located will attach a signed, certified, and sealed Apostille Certificate to your documents.
-Your certified and authenticated documents will be priority shipped to you or to the embassy, consulate, or visa service of your choice.
+If the country where you plan to use your documents is a member of the Hague Apostille Convention., USILACS will print color copies of your documents, and have them notarized.
+The Secretary of State in our state will attach a signed, certified, and sealed Apostille Certificate to your documents.
+Your certified and authenticated documents will be priority shipped to you or to any embassy, consulate, or visa service of your choice.

-If the country where you plan to use your documents is NOT a member of the Hague Apostille Convention, then you will need Embassy Legalization as well.
-This is a two step process.
+If the country where you plan to use your documents is NOT a member of the Hague Apostille Convention. you will still need embassy legalization as well.
+This is a two-step process.

-Step Number One: USILACS will print color copies of your documents, have them notarized, and the Secretary of State in which our offices are located will attach a signed, certified, and sealed Authentication Certificate to your documents.
+Step Number One: USILACS will print color copies of your documents, have them notarized, and the Secretary of State in our state will attach a signed, certified, and sealed Authentication Certificate to your documents.
 Your certified and authenticated documents will be priority shipped to you or to the embassy, consulate, or visa service of your choice.

-Step Number Two: You will need to contact the embassy or consulate for the country were you plan to use your documents, which has jurisdiction over the State of Florida.
-You will need to pay their small fee and send in required documents.
-Embassy and consulate legalization is a rather straight forward and easy process.
+Step Number Two: You will need to contact the embassy or consulate for the country where you plan to use your documents, which has jurisdiction over the State of Florida.
+You will need to pay a small fee and send in the required documents.
+Embassy and consulate legalization are a rather straight forward and easy process.
 There are some embassies and consulates which require the documents to be hand delivered.
-In these cases you will need to hire a local visa/authentication company to handle this for you.
+In these cases, you will need to hire a local visa/authentication company to handle this for you.

-For Hague Apostille Convention and non-Hague Apostille Convention member countries The cost for State Apostille or Authentication Service is $159 for the first document, and then $25 per additional document (Diploma is all that is needed to be certified in most countries to obtain a work permit).
+For Hague Apostille Convention. and non-Hague Apostille Convention member countries the cost for State Apostille or Authentication Service is $159 for the first document, and then $25 per additional document (The diploma is all that is needed to be certified in most countries to obtain a work permit).
 The process normally takes approximately 3 to 4 weeks to complete.